Logistics is the backbone of every online seller’s success.

 Breakdown of Logistics Costs

-Transport, warehousing and inventory account for 90% of all logistics spend.
+Transport and inventory (capital costs, warehousing, depreciation, insurance, taxation, and obsolescence) account for 72.1% of all logistics spend.

-Here’s how the logistical costs break down on average for US companies.
+Here’s how the logistical costs break down on average for companies in 2020:

 Things you can do to reduce transport costs:

-- Mitigate increases in carrier costs by renegotiated your agreements in advance.
+- Mitigate increases in carrier costs by renegotiating your agreements in advance.

 - Consider using multiple shipping partners